- Andrew Tyriemember of British Parliament. He is a Tory MP and chairman of the All Parliamentary Group on Extraordinary Rendition.

 AMY GOODMAN: Italian prosecutors have asked a judge to indict 26 CIA agents accused of kidnapping an Egyptian Muslim cleric in Milan in 2003 and sending him to Egypt.
 Osama Mustafa Hassan, or Abu Omar, has claimed he was tortured in detention in Egypt after his abduction in Italy.
 Those named in the request include former CIA station chiefs in Rome and Milan.
 Prosecutors also asked the judge to indict Italian agents over the case.
 If a trial is ordered, it would be the first criminal prosecution in the world over the U.S. practice known as extraordinary rendition.

-The news comes a week after a new report by the European Parliament concluded eleven European countries "cooperated actively or passively" in extraordinary rendition.
-The investigation found more than twelve hundred CIA flights went through European airspace or landed at one of its airports.
+The news comes a week after a new report by the European Parliament has concluded 11 European countries “cooperated actively or passively” in extraordinary rendition.
+The investigation found more than 1,200 CIA flights went through European airspace or landed at one of its airports.

 Andrew Tyrie, let’s begin with you.
 Why are you here in the United States?

 ANDREW TYRIE: I’m in the United States to put the case to the administration and to Congress that going ahead with this program, as it appears the Americans have been in the past, is not in America’s interest.
 It’s not in the West’s interest.
 And we’ve got to bring it to a halt.
 It’s not making us safer.
 It’s making us less safe.
 It’s alienating large sections of moderate Muslim opinion around the world.

 And I’m not even sure the information that’s being collected in this way is of any practical use against the war on terror.
 If it is, we should be told that it is, absolutely straight.
 That should be explained to our politicians, and then we should change the law to legalize this practice.
 I believe there’s absolutely no stomach for doing that.
 And therefore, we’d better try and stick to the law.